 While your initial post op swelling can take anywhere from 2-6 weeks to fully resolve, the swelling at the tip of the nose can last for a year or more.

-To find out more about a rhinoplasty with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at any of our three Austin locations: Lakeway, Round Rock or West Lake Hills.
+To find out more about a rhinoplasty with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.